Review · Dietary Supplements

 - Skip if

-- You have a diagnosed liver condition — talk to a hepatologist first; some ingredients have real drug interactions that need clinical oversight
+- You have any diagnosed liver condition — see a hepatologist; some of these ingredients (berberine specifically) have drug interactions that need clinical oversight

 - Evidence file